drufball/yosai/_drafts/the-hunt.md

 “We’re in resonance, little hunter.”
 Tsukuyomi breathed a cloud of frost across Chiyoko.
 She realized she was now sitting cross-legged 5 feet from the beast’s mouth.

 “Oh, great.
 Now I see it all so clearly.
-I’m so glad I risked my life to walk an hour into the woods to talk with a giant fox god."
-Chiyoko marvelled at her own words.
-Despite her fear, she was enjoying the conversation. _Mamoru would be so proud._ "Perhaps you could add a little more clarity?”
+I’m glad I walked an hour into the woods and risked my life to talk with a giant fox god.
+It was all worth it for that wonderfully detailed response."
+Chiyoko marveled at her own words.
+Was she enjoying this? _Mamoru would be so proud._ "Perhaps you could add a little more clarity?”

 Tsukuyomi smiled.
 On a 20 foot tall fox, it was more teeth than reassurance.
 “It is difficult to tell where you end and my wit begins.
 This conversation is a strange one for me as well.”
 Tsukuyomi paused for a moment as a deer wandered near the clearing.
 His eyes tracked the creature as it realized its mistake and quickly fled.
 “You have power, yes?
 You can do things that others could not?
 You’ve had it for some time I imagine.
-Your big friend, the group you travel with now, they are different as well.”
+Your big friend, the group you travel with now, they are powerful as well.”

 “Since we were small children, yes.
 No one knew why at first, but when it became clear how useful our abilities were, people stopped caring about where they came from.
 But like you said, everyone hunting you is special.
 What does that have to do with why you called me here?”

 “Resonance.
 That’s where your powers come from.
 Each of you draws your power from a source.
 A creature, a location, a natural element.
 It doesn’t really matter what.
 But you share something in common with that source.
 The more similar you and the source become, the more power you can draw from it.”

-Chiyoko was leaning forward, her brow furrowed in concentration.
-It felt like something important was being said, but it still didn’t make any sense.
+Chiyoko was leaning forward.
+It felt like something important was being said, but she couldn't tell what.
 “This still doesn’t make any sense.
 Can't you be a little less abstract?”

 “Would you find an example helpful?”

 “Well, that’s how people usually explain new concepts so… yeah.
 Wait.”
 Chiyoko’s mouth opened in a gasp.
 “Don’t tell me this is the first time you’ve ever had to… explain something to someone?”

-Tsukuyomi snorted another cloud of ice towards Chiyoko, this time cold enough to leave webs of ice running through her hair and eyebrows.
-“Usually I am too busy _eating_ them to discuss the finer intricacies of the flow of power in the universe.”
+Tsukuyomi snorted another cloud of ice towards Chiyoko.
+This time the wind was cold enough to leave webs of ice running through her hair and eyebrows.
+“Usually I am too busy _eating_ them to discuss the finer intricacies involved with the flow of power in the universe.”
 Chiyoko clamped a hand over her mouth to stifle laughter.
 The entire situation was too surreal. “_Anyways_.
 Take the small woman who travels with you.
-The one who throws fire everywhere.
+The one who insists on throwing fire everywhere.
 I imagine that she grew up near a large source of heat.
-Judging by the size of the fire she throws at my head, I’d say a small volcano or something.
+Judging by the size of the fire she flings at my head, I’d say a small volcano or something.

 “Fire has many aspects.
 It consumes.
 It creates.
 People gather around it.
 It kills.
 Somewhere in her life that woman began to embody one of those aspects.
-As she did, she started to forge a connection with whatever volcano she grew up in the shadow of.
+As she did, she started to forge a connection with the volcano she grew up in the shadow of.
 She probably doesn’t realize it, but that’s where she draws her fire from.
 And the more that she uses that fire, the more its aspect manifests in her personality.

 “That’s resonance.
-It’s a connection between someone and a source of power.
+It’s a connection between a person and a source of power.
 That connection is built by some defining trait, some part of both entities that _resonates_.
 The little dwarf can draw heat and flame from her volcano and use it in the world around her.
 The more powerful the source, the bigger the effect.
 The more strongly she embodies fire’s aspect, the more control she has.

 “Resonance is very rare.
 It places an enormous stress on your body and your mind.
 Enough to kill most people.
-Even your lot can’t resonate with more than one thing at a time.
 But recently we’ve noticed that more and more of you are being born with the ability.
 And that ability is growing, letting you challenge us.

-“At first, the plan was just to kill the lot of you and try again.
-But then, you went ahead and started resonating with me, and now I have an interesting question to answer.”
+“At first, the plan was to kill the lot of you and try again.
+But then, you went ahead and started resonating with me.
+And now I have an interesting question to answer.”

 Chiyoko blinked.
 Tsukuyomi’s voice was still calm, but she could feel a quick pulse of menace in the back of her head.
-Whatever question Tsukuyomi was referring to, Chiyoko got the sense its answer determined whether she walked out of this clearing or not.
-“So you’re saying this kind of connection - it exists between you and me?
-But I’ve been able to do things others couldn’t for years.
+Whatever question the god was referring to, Chiyoko could tell its answer determined whether she walked out of this clearing or not.
+“So you’re saying that a connection exists between you and me?
+But I’ve been able to do things for years.
 Well before I met you.”

 “What you resonate with can change.
 Your personality might shift.
 Or you might find something that you resonate with more strongly.
 Whatever you used to resonate with - well - you’ve certainly upgraded.”

-_My powers have been acting strange lately._ “How can that be?
+_My whirlwind did produce all that ice..._ “How can that be?
 I didn’t do anything special when I saw you.”

-“You don’t necessarily have to.
+“You don’t have to.
 Just a strong shift in priorities or values while a good resonant source is nearby.
-But the important question is not how it happened, but what we do next about it.
+But the important question is not how it happened, but what we do next.

 “I’ve enjoyed Yoshinobu’s little chase.
 He’s a powerful man.
 Driven.
 He never stood much of a chance of killing me.
 But he certainly _could_ have.
 I liked giving him that chance.
 The 5 races are very interesting when they’re confronted with a challenge.
 Especially you humans.

-“But now, with you begining to draw power from a source as big as me, that changes things.
+“But things are different with you drawing power from a source as big as me.
 I still don’t like your odds of winning.
 But I like them _a lot more_.
 And what’s more, this link you’ve forged is two-way.”

-Chiyoko wanted to make a retort, but she got the sense the conversation had taken a serious turn.
+Chiyoko wanted to make a retort, but she felt the conversation had taken a serious turn.
 At least for a moment.
-“What do you mean by two-way?”
+“What do you mean two-way?”

 “Usually, whatever aspect is linked starts as an imperfect resonance.
-But over time, as the bond strengthens, both anchor and source come into alignment.
+But over time the bond strengthens.
+Both anchor and source come into alignment.
 So the longer we stay in resonance, the more you’ll become like me.
 But it also means I’ll become more like you.
 Given the power differential between us, the change will be bigger in you.

-But, you know, I’m a god.
+"But, you know, I’m a god.
 I don’t know how I feel about _any_ sort of change from a mortal like you.

-“I called you out here to understand what aspect we have in resonance.
+I called you out here to understand what aspect we have in resonance.
 And to decide if you’re worthy of that bond.”

 Chiyoko could feel sweat forming along her lower back and on her palms.
 She was being tested.
 But she didn’t know how. _Does he want me to join him?
 To run away?
 He seems like he takes some enjoyment from our chase.
 Does he want me to continue the hunt?_

 It seemed like Tsukuyomi was largely driven by curiosity.
 By a desire to be surprised. _I need to say something that keeps him interested._

 Chiyoko stood, brushing her hands across the front of her legs as casually as she could muster.
 She took a deep breath of the frigid air surrounding Tsukuyomi.
 Her lungs burned from the cold as her chest puffed out with the breath.
 She exhaled sharply, willing whatever these new powers were to grip the air in her lungs and change it.
 A fine spray of snow and ice came jetting out of Chiyoko’s mouth.
-Her teeth burned with the passage of the icy wind.
+Her teeth burned from the icy wind.

 A large crust of frost formed along Tsukuyomi’s snout.
 He blinked and shook his head.

 Chiyoko used the distraction to step closer.
 She grabbed the fur beneath one of his massive blue eyes.
 “You think the power differential between us is so large?
-I had you in my sights just a couple weeks ago and I _chose_ not to take the shot.”
+Don't forget, I had you in my sights just a couple weeks ago and I _chose_ not to take the shot.”

-The ground rumbled as Tsukuyomi’s mouth opened and his baritone laugh sounded again.
+The ground rumbled as Tsukuyomi’s baritone laugh sounded again.
 He laughed for several heartbeats.
 This close to his open mouth, it took everything inside of Chiyoko to keep her knees from quivering.
 She held his gaze as fiercely as she could.

 “Very well little hunter, let us talk.”